-Best Websites For Online Courses
+Best Platforms For Online Learning

 Based in Berlin, iversity is often described as “Coursera of Europe”.
 It has partnered with international and European universities with the aim of offering academic courses free of cost. iversity is, however, not providing official certifications at present.